salva17ga/salva17ga/README.md

 - 👋 Hi, I’m Salvador Garcilita (@salva17ga)
-- 👀 I’m interested in sustainability, data science and coding
+- 👀 My professional training is a BSc in Biology and a MSc in computer science
-- 🌱 I’m currently learning about Machine Learning and Data Science applications for sustainability
-- 💞️ I’m always interested in projects that seek to apply data science to solve complex problems
+- 🌱 My interests are sustainability, ecology, bioinformatics, artificial intelligence and computational statistics
-- 📫 You can contact me at salva17ga@ciencias.unam.mx or my Linkedin profile:https://www.linkedin.com/in/salvadorgarcilitaarguello/
+- 📫 You can reach me at my Linkedin profile:https://www.linkedin.com/in/salvadorgarcilitaarguello/

 <!---
 salva17ga/salva17ga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.